By Charles Gilmer

 If you have surrendered to Jesus Christ, pray for a life-changing faith and a growing dependence on Him.
 Only He can bring into our hearts His supernatural love and the power to love others.

 As God transforms our lives, we have the potential to embody that which Martin Luther King dreamed…an end to racism in America.

 |►||I just asked Jesus into my life (some helpful information follows)...|

 |►||I may want to ask Jesus into my life, please explain this more fully...|

 |►||I have a question or comment...|

 Charles Gilmer is the Founding and Past President of The Impact Movement, Inc., a partner ministry with Cru, which takes the truth of Jesus Christ to the campus, the community and the world by producing leaders of African descent who are spiritually focused, financially responsible and morally fit.
 He has spoken on campuses across the US and in Africa on race relations, missions and the Christian faith.
-He is a graduate of the University of Pennsylvania, and has been honored with a Doctor of Divinity degree by Carver Bible College.
-Charles and his wife, Rebecca, are currently studying at Princeton Theological Seminary.
-They have six children and seven grandchildren.
+He is a graduate of the University of Pennsylvania, Princeton Theological Seminary, and has been honored with a Doctor of Divinity degree by Carver Bible College.
+Charles is currently a PhD student and Teaching Fellow at Duquesne University.
+He and his wife, Rebecca, have six children and thirteen grandchildren.